shunsakuraba/fepsuite/feprest/water_ion_models/readme.txt

 Note that you can't use [ settle ] because [ settle ] can only be applied to one molecule type (= original "SOL" moleculetype)

-Atomtype corresponding to dummy atoms should be "PHA".
+Atomtype corresponding to dummy atoms should be "PHA" (stands for PHAntom atomtype).
 I recommend to use heavy hydrogen to increase calculation stability.

 Files:

-amber.itp       AMBER atom type (OW/HW), TIP3P and Joung-Cheatham monovalent ions (Na/Cl).
+amber.*.itp       AMBER atom type (OW/HW), TIP3P and Joung-Cheatham monovalent ions (Na/Cl).
-charmm.itp      CHARMM atom type (OT/HT), TIPs3P and SOD/CLA.
+charmm.*.itp      CHARMM atom type (OT/HT), TIPs3P and SOD/CLA.

 TODO(me):
 Atom types for positive / negative monovalent ions in OPLS are opls_407 / opls_401